joyent/conch-api/docs/modules/Conch::Route::HardwareProduct.md

 ### `PUT /hardware_product/:hardware_product_id_or_other/specification?path=:path_to_data`

-Sets a specific part of the json blob data in the `specification` field, treating the URI fragment as the JSON pointer to the data to be added or modified.
+Sets a specific part of the json blob data in the `specification` field, treating the URI query parameter `path` as the JSON pointer to the data to be added or modified.
 Existing data at the path is overwritten without regard to type, so long as the JSON Schema is respected.
 For example, this existing `specification` field and this request:

 ```
 {